-Things to do in West Hollywood
+The 17 best things to do in West Hollywood

 Sleeping baskets on the roof, communal kitchens and a revolving-door salon of artists.
 Nope, not a Burning Man camp: This is the Schindler House, designed by Austrian architect Rudolf Schindler, who built it as a dual-family residence.
 These days, it’s home to the MAK Center, a Vienna-based institute that runs a fantastic program of events in the space (think experimental fashion shows, innovative performance art and concerts of new compositions).
-From Wednesday to Sunday, you can tour the house and imagine yourself as part of the freewheeling LA bohemia of the 1920s and 1930s.
+From Wednesday to Sunday, you can tour the house and imagine yourself as part of the freewheeling L.A. bohemia of the 1920s and 1930s.

 This art gallery-like furniture store (formerly known as Restoration Hardware) is great if you’re in the market for luxury midcentury-inspired furnishings.
 But chances are you don’t need a couch at this moment.
 You do, however, need to visit the space for its semi-secret rooftop.
 Architect James Gillam topped off the retail space with a park that overlooks the surrounding Hollywood Hills and Pacific Design Center.